 Spare the rod, spoil the child.

-We’re all familiar with this phrase.
-Inspired by several passages in the Old Testament, it sums up the parenting philosophy that most of us, and many preceding generations, were raised with.
+This phrase, inspired by several passages in the Old Testament, sums up the parenting philosophy that most of us, and many preceding generations, were raised with.

 Its premise- the most effective way to “teach” children to “behave” is through a combination of shame and punishment- is deeply ingrained in our culture.
 How often do we see a “misbehaving” child and think to ourselves, that kid needs more discipline?
 How often do we look at our own misbehaving child and think the same thing?

 Our society is conditioned to believe that we have to be strict and stern with our kids, that we have to threaten, shame, and punish them into behaving.
 This authoritarian style of parenting is characterized by high expectations and low responsiveness - a tough love approach.

 Here’s the deal with authoritarian parenting: while it may elicit “obedient” kids in the short-term, those kids - in the long term - tend to be less happy, less independent, less confident, less resilient, more aggressive and hostile, more fearful, and at higher risk for substance abuse and mental health issues.

 The reason?
 No one ever changes from being shamed.

 That bears repeating.
 No one ever changes from being shamed.